 Among its natural wonders, Jasper Park also contains the Miette Hot Springs, which are among the hottest on the continent, the waters reaching a temperature of 126° F. where they issue from the rocks.
-For years, two rustic bathing pools constructed by early visitors to the region were used by invalids in the treatment of various ailments but a modern bath-house and swimming pool is now in the course of construction.
-The springs are accessible by motor road from the main Park highway via Pocahontas, near the eastern boundary of the park, and a motor campground has been constructed in the vicinity.
+For years, two rustic bathing pools constructed by early visitors to the region were used by invalids in the treatment of various ailments but a modern bath-house and swimming pool have recently been completed.
+The springs are accessible by motor road from the main park highway via Pocahontas, near the eastern boundary of the park, and an auto bungalow camp and a motor camp-ground have been constructed in the vicinity.

 Characteristic of Jasper Park is the variety and beauty of its mountain lakes-crystalline jewels which reflect almost every hue, from pale topaz to opal and from sapphire to emerald.
 The vivid colouring of the water is held to be mainly due to the reflection of the light by the minute particles of glacial matter, such as rock flour, held in suspension.
-Less than twenty-five miles east of Maligne canyon by trail is Maligne lake situated in one of the most beautiful regions of the Park.
-The largest of all the glacial-fed bodies of water in the Canadian Rockies, Maligne lake is superb in setting and breath-taking in its beauty.
-Circling about the lake like an immense wall are a score of glorious peaks, silver-grey, tawny, and snowcrowned, lifting their massive heads far into the blue of the sky.
+Less than twenty-five miles east of Maligne Canyon is Maligne Lake, situated in one of the most beautiful regions of the park.
+The largest of all the glacial-fed bodies of water in the Canadian Rockies, Maligne Lake is superb in setting and breathtaking in its beauty.
+Circling about the lake like an immense wall are a score of glorious peaks, silver-grey, tawny, and snow-crowned, lifting their massive heads far into the blue of the sky.
 High on their rocky walls hang great glaciers, dazzling bright as they sweep down to meet thick forests of green.